 FHIR creates standard URLs which do away with the need to share individual documents and hence expedites the process while maintaining data accuracy and security.

-Some of the benefits of Fast Healthcare Interoperability Resources (FHIR) are:
+Some of the benefits of Fast Healthcare Interoperability Resources are:

-Focus on patient experience: Easy to implement and integrate across all devices and applications – FHIR aims to empower the patient.
-When data is shared with patients, they are in better control to manage and track their records which establishes their trust in the healthcare services and providers.
+2) Patient-centric focus: Easy to implement and integrate across all devices and applications – FHIR aims to empower the patient.
+When data is shared with patients, they are in better control to manage and track their medical records which establishes their trust in the healthcare services and providers.